 The group continued moving, but Sakura still didn't understand Yamato's words.
 Shinobi were different from regular people; that's how she knew it to be.
 They carried out orders and did their duty no matter what.
 Friendships had nothing to do with it.

 Not that Kiyomi or Yuuji would have agreed with that.
 As they walked the last part of the trip (which was by far the hottest), the "old pals" acted easily in each other's presence.
 The Leaf kunoichi continued to torture the 'Great White Ram' of Iwa, but it was obvious in his theatrical responses that he was actually quite fond of the attention.

-If only Sasuke could see her now –surely he would have been amazed at her beautiful, dignified appearance.
+If only Sasuke could see her now; surely he would have been amazed at her beautiful, dignified appearance –

-Someone splashed water in her face.
+Someone poured water over her head.